eddiejibson/limitrr/docs/README.md

 For more details (and how to get started), visit the [Quick Start](quickstart.md) page.

-For further specific documentation, navigating through the content in the Sidebar should get you what you want.
+For further specific documentation, navigating through the content in the Sidebar should help.

 ## Features